monty0157/react-native-startup/README.md

-# react-native-navigation-bootstrap
+# react-native-startup
-##Bootstrap for a vanilla react-native-navigation based project

-Clone this repository to start a project based on react-native-navigation version 2.0.0-experimental.116
+Simple template to start a react-native project fast.